neurodivergence/neurodivergence/README.md

 if ur my ex and youre not in there mainly cause you did bare minimum

 blacklist:
-fredda_fazwolf - reasons: animal abuse, pedophillic art, design theft, adding her own ocs to owed art without permission, using others ocs without permission, causing general discomfort among many people
+fredda_fazwolf - reasons: animal abuse, pedophillic art, design theft, adding her own ocs to owed art without permission, using others ocs without permission, causing general discomfort among many people. also pretty much my groomer as well LMAO

 skytrove - i basically showed him my fucking nxde and he was mostly using me for sex